artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 ### Setting data vs. XML Variable

-{{ab.m}} you can set data that is shared by the server, all client consoles and all tasks.
+With {{ab.m}} you can set data that is shared by the server, all client consoles and all tasks.
-You can scope data to the task.
-You can pass data to a task.
-This allows task to be scheduled multiple times.
+You can scope variables or pass data to a specific task.
+This allows tasks to be scheduled multiple times.
 PyMast has the added ability to scope data to a label since it is a function in python.

-In contrast to XML event, you could <set_variable> that variable was always shared.
-Also, event did not have scoped data.
-Event could not be reused.
+In contrast to an XML event, every variable was always shared.
+Also, events did not have scoped data.
+Events could not be reused.
 This meant to schedule events multiple times, you had to copy and paste the event and create new variables.

 === "XML"